Ico: Plot

-Ico (イコ), a horned boy, is taken by a group of warriors to an abandoned castle and locked inside a stone coffin to be sacrificed.
+Ico, a horned boy, is taken by a group of warriors to an abandoned castle and locked inside a stone coffin to be sacrificed.
 A tremor topples the coffin and Ico escapes.
-As he searches the castle, he meets Yorda (ヨルダ, Yoruda), a captive girl who speaks a different language.
+As he searches the castle, he meets Yorda, a captive girl who speaks a different language.
 Yorda is magically linked to the castle and has the ability to open various gates using white energy that emanates from her body.
 However, she is physically incapable of defending herself.
 Ico helps Yorda escape and defends her from shadow-like creatures.
 The pair make their way through the castle and arrive at the bridge leading to land.
 As they cross, the Queen – ruler of the castle – appears and tells Yorda that she cannot leave the castle.
 Later, as they try to escape, the bridge splits and they get separated; Yorda tries to save Ico but the Queen prevents it.
 He falls off the bridge and loses consciousness.

 Ico awakens below the castle and makes his way back to the upper levels, finding a magic sword that dispels the shadow creatures.
 After discovering that Yorda has been turned to stone by the Queen, he confronts her, who reveals that she plans to possess Yorda's body.
 Ico slays the Queen with the sword, but his horns are broken in the fight and loses consciousness afterwards.
 The castle begins to collapse around Ico, but the Queen's spell on Yorda is broken, and a shadowy Yorda carries Ico safely out of the castle to a boat, sending him to drift to the shore alone.
-She says "Nonomori" (translating to "good bye") to Ico as he drifts away from the castle.
+She says "Nonomori" (translating to "thank you") to Ico as he drifts away from the castle.

 Ico awakens on a beach shore to find the distant castle in ruins, and Yorda – in her human form – washed up nearby.
 She wakes up and smiles at Ico.